strategicpause/slashie/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/strategicpause/slashie)](https://goreportcard.com/report/github.com/strategicpause/slashie)

 # Slashie
 Slashie is an implementation of the actor model in Go in which a goroutine represents an actor.
+Slashie is also a state machine library which also manages actor state and managing from one state to the next.
 Slashie allows users to configure transition rules for actors, including actions that must run before an actor can transition to a desired state, and whether or not any other actors must first be in a given state before transitioning.
 State management is centralized such that the actor graph and transition rules can be validated.

 Slashie is also the name of the highly prestigious award given at the VH1 Fashion Awards to actor "slash" models (and not the other way around).

 # Tenets
 * **Testable first**.
 All code and functionality should be covered by unit tests to validate behavior.
 A feature is not